-We’re independent advisors on addiction treatment services and make it our mission to offer an understanding ear and confidential advice.
+We advise on addiction treatment services and make it our mission to offer an understanding ear and confidential advice.

 It may seem difficult to know where to start in your research, what to ask or even to be sure if rehab is what you need – that is where we are your first ‘port of call’.

-Help with addiction in the South West is available both through statutory services, the NHS, charities and privately.
+Help with addiction in the South West is available through statutory services, the NHS, charities and privately.

-This allows you prepare information and evidence to help the person who is addicted to understand the impact and level of their problem, present it to them in a supportive way and offer them the help they need.
+This allows you to prepare information and evidence to help the person who is addicted understand the impact their problem is having on those around them, present it to them in a supportive way and offer them the help they need.
 It is not an easy process but one that can effectively lead to change and recovery.

-Residential rehab in the South West involves a stay in a specialist environment when clinicians and therapists who specialise in addiction and recovery are on hand.
+Residential rehab involves a stay in a specialist environment where clinicians and therapists are on hand.

 A programme of support will be created specifically for you.
 The process will involve support to achieve abstinence, including any necessary medication to alleviate and safely manage withdrawal symptoms.